What is a Crochet Temperature Blanket? + How to Make One

 There are about a million ways to make a crochet temperature blanket.
 From choosing different stitch and color scheme variations to how often you change colors (daily, weekly, monthly), the options for designing a temperature blanket are endless.

 Tip: If you don't want the time commitment of a blanket, consider making a temperature scarf, amigurumi, or smaller project.
 There are so many unique ideas out there!
+And if you're interested in knitting a temperature scarf, check out How to Knit a Temperature Scarf from our friends at AllFreeKnitting.

 Keep scrolling for an in-depth look at how to make a crochet temperature blanket (though it's the same concept for knitting or sewing one, too!).
 We've got tons of tips on the best stitches to use, how to plan out your project, expert ideas on how to keep your colors organized, and (of course) free crochet patterns!